marklogic/flux/docs/import/splitting.md

 Given an XML source document, Flux will add the following:

-1. A child element under the root element named "chunks" with no namespace.
+1. A child element under the root element named "chunks" with a namespace of `http://marklogic.com/appservices/model`.
 2. Each chunk is added as a child element of the "chunks" element named "chunk" with a single "text" child element.

-If child element of the root element already exists with the name `chunks`, Flux will instead use the name `marklogic-chunks`.
+If child element of the root element already exists with the name `chunks`, Flux will instead use the name `splitter-chunks`.

 For example, given the source document: